URJC Logo

 Universidad Rey Juan Carlos logo

-In URJC, you can learn more than 40 specialties in the Bologna system, 6 of them in English, including very serious scientific programs in the field of medicine and experimental technologies.
+At URJC, you can pursue more than 40 specialties under the Bologna system, six of them in English, including serious scientific programs in the fields of medicine and experimental technologies.

 What is URJC?

-URJC – Universidad Rey Juan Carlos, a Spanish educational institution named after the king.
+URJC – Universidad Rey Juan Carlos is a Spanish educational institution named after the king.
 The university offers education in various fields, including economics, engineering, medicine, and the humanities.
-It comprises four campuses and numerous research centers.
-The university has been in existence since 1996.
+It comprises four campuses and numerous research centers and has existed since 1996.

-The first logo was created in 1996 and was an abbreviation of URJC, made in black capital letters on a white background.
-Above the first letter, “U” is a stylized royal red crown in the form of a strip and three dots.
+The first logo was created in 1996 and featured the acronym URJC in black capital letters on a white background.
+Above the first letter, “U,” is a stylized royal red crown in the form of a band and three dots.

 Font and Colors